-The Research Student Review Board will decide either:
+The Research Student Review Board will recommend either:

-- i) To approve the completion plan, in which case the student will be moved to'completion status' - ii) Not to approve the plan, in which case the student's fee status will remain unchanged.
+- To approve the completion plan, in which case the student will be moved to 'completion status' - ii) Not to approve the plan, in which case the student's fee status will remain unchanged.

-If the Research Student Review Board decides to approve the plan, the student will be moved to completion status.
+If the Research Student Review Board decides to recommend the plan, the form will be passed onto the Graduate School for a final decision on approval, if approved the student will be moved to completion status.

-If the Research Student Review Board decides not to approve the plan, the student will remain under their normal period of registration and fee status.
+If the Research Student Review Board decides not to recommend approval the plan or the Graduate School does not grant final approval to an approval recommendation from the RSRB, the student will remain under their normal period of registration and fee status.